 The iconic Salamanca Market is a celebration of Tasmania’s unique culture, creative artisans, talented musicians and diverse producers.

 The weekly outdoor market, held every Saturday, brings Hobart’s waterfront alive with the colours, sounds and smells of Tasmania.

 The Museum of Old and New Art is an art museum located within the Moorilla winery on the Berriedale peninsula in Hobart, Tasmania, Australia.
 It is the largest privately funded museum in Australia.

 The museum presents antiquities, modern and contemporary art from the David Walsh collection.

 The Agrarian Kitchen & Eatery

 The Agrarian Kitchen is a sustainable farm-based cooking school offering paddock-to-plate experiences in a 19th century schoolhouse at Lachlan.

-Cooking classes are led by Rodney Dunn, former Food Editor of Australian Gourmet Traveller magazine and one-time apprentice to Australian chef, Tetsuya Wakuda, as well as a supporting cast of Tasmanian cooks and producers.
+Cooking classes are led by Rodney Dunn, former Food Editor of Australian Gourmet Traveller magazine.

 The Agrarian Kitchen Eatery is world-renowned where local, seasonal produce is celebrated and the ingredients speak for themselves with little adornment.